Irish History Online Scope and aims

 Entries in biographical dictionaries are not listed individually.
 The Irish History Online external resources page provides links to a range of online biographical dictionaries including Ainm and the Dictionary of Irish Biography.

-Unpublished theses were not included in the database prior to 2017.
-Work is ongoing to list theses previously noted in the lists published annually in Irish Historical Studies from 1938 to 2010.
-Further additions have been made in a second phase of the project, to include relevant theses completed in universities in Great Britain, and to list theses completed in Ireland since 2010.
+Unpublished theses were not included in the Irish History Online database prior to 2017.
+Since 2018, this policy has changed.
+Theses completed between 1938 and 2010 and previously noted in the lists published annually in Irish Historical Studies have now been included.
+In a separate strand of the retrospective theses listing project, work has begun on listing relevant doctoral theses completed in universities in Great Britain, and on listing doctoral theses completed in Ireland since 2010.
+This retrospective thesis listing project is a work in progress. .

-New data currently being input (January-March 2020) mostly relate to 2018 and 2019 publications, along with further additions to listings for earlier years.
+The most recent data input mostly relate to 2018 and 2019 publications, along with further additions to listings for earlier years.
+Due to Covid-19 pandemic restrictions on access to research libraries, inputting of new data was suspended from mid-March 2020.
+Work will resume when pandemic restrictions are eased.